Every fact automatically gets a "logged" wrapper

 Built-in Goal Expansions¶

-The goal expansion pass (clausal/logic/goal_expansion.py) applies these transformations:
+The goal expansion pass (clausal/logic/goal_expansion.py) applies these transformations automatically:

-Regex auto-binding: Named capture groups with ALLCAPS or trailing-underscore names are automatically bound to clause variables:
+Regex auto-binding: Named capture groups with ALLCAPS or leading-underscore names are automatically bound to clause variables:

 Match(r"(?P<YEAR>\d{4})-(?P<MONTH>\d{2})", S)